kripali98/ecommerce_website/README.md

 3)categorization of products
 4)search option
-5)admin functions to add,edit and delete products 6)product details with a zoom the product facility 7)customer details with edit option
+5)admin functions to add,edit and delete products 6)product details and trending products slideshow 7)customer details with edit option